subhanqaseem-stack/CarzInfoForAllz-CloudServer/README.md

 ## Video Explainer

-A short (3–5 minute) video demonstrates:

 - The running EC2 instance
 - WordPress website at https://carzinfoforallz.online
 - HTTPS padlock / site info
 - The terminal showing the Node.js script output
 - This GitHub repository

-(Video link will be placed here once recorded.)